tushar994/threads-stuff/README.md

 - This is a simple mergesort, that does selection sort if the number of elements in the sub-problem is less than 5.

 ## mergesort with processes
 - This is mergesort implementated such that for every subproblem there is a subprocess that solves it.
-The process that calls the two subprocesses waits until bot the subprocesses end, and continues to do what it's supposed to do.
+The process that calls the two subprocesses waits until both the subprocesses end, and continues to do what it's supposed to do.
 - if the number of elements in a subprocess is less than 5, then it does selection sort.
 - INITIALLY THE the subprocesses communicated with each other through pipes.
 After that I changed it and used shared memory.
 Just wanted to flex.